sdb-general/MnistNN/README.md

 map.
 Need to update this to load the data through torchvision.

 you can download the dataset it refers to here http://yann.lecun.com/exdb/mnist/

+also contains an attempt (Saliency.py) to create a saliency map as an explanation - produces a heat map of regions that were most important in classification decision. needs updating to use the dataloader from torchvision and to train the model (takes only
+3 epochs or so).